-Password Settings Page Back: Saves all changes and returns to the previous page.
-WiFi/Wired/USB Icon: The icon to the left of the Connection Status Icon displays whether the current connection to the Master is Wireless (image of a radio antenna), Wired (image of three networked computers), or USB (USB connection symbol).
+Password Setup Page Back: Saves all changes and returns to the previous page.
 Connection Status icon: The icon in the upper-right corner of each Protected Setup page provides a constant visual indication of current connection status.
 Note : a Lock appears on the icon if the panel is connected to a secured NetLinx Master.
-In Panel Password Accesses the alphanumeric values associated to particular password sets.
-Change: • The PASSWORD 1, 2, 3, 4 and 5 (protected) buttons open a keyboard to enter alphanumeric values associated to the selected password group.
+In Panel Password Change: Accesses the alphanumeric values associated to particular password sets.
+The PASSWORD 1, 2, 3, 4 and 5 (protected) buttons open a keyboard to enter alphanumeric values associated to the selected password group.
 Note : Clearing Password #5 removes the need to enter a password before accessing the Protected Setup page.
 User Access: Lists all previous password users, in the order in which they accessed the device.
 Enable/Enabled: When enabled, this button notes that all password entry attempts will be recorded.
 Report: When enabled, this button sends a report to the Master on any attempts or successes at entering a password.